minutemailer/react-popup/README.md

 ## Install

-For now this component is only available as a CommonJS module and is for the moment not available on npm or any other package manager.
-So to install, just drop this folder in your project and require it.
+For now this component is only available as a CommonJS module.
+Install it with npm (`npm install react-popup`).
 The module exports a react component with static methods.
 Here's a simple example:

     var Popup = require('./react-popup');